darshanharish/postfix-to-infix/README.md

-# postfix-to-infix
+# infix-to-postfix
-converting postfix to infix
+converting infix to postfix
 def precedence(op):
     if op == '+' or op == '-':
         return 1